KikaXiaoYu/EIE3810_Report_Latex/README.md

 This template can also be used in EIE2810, or some other courses' reports.

+I will keep updating this template in the future.

 If you have any question, feel free to contact me via email shinoxiaoyu@outlook.com.